-- Average load factor on the additional rotations in May, June and August was between 61 and 68%. - Average load factor peaked in July at 82% but passenger figures tailed off considerably in September and in particular in October.

-- 38% of respondents would not have made the journey if the service had not been available. - 39% would have travelled by ferry and car/rail/bus services to reach their destination - ▶ 14% would have travelled by ferry to use an alternative air service on Benbecula or Stornoway. - 9.5% would have used an alternative air service from Barra.
+- Average load factor on the additional rotations in May, June and August was between 61 and 68%. - Average load factor peaked in July at 82% but passenger figures tailed off considerably in September and in particular in October. - 38% of respondents would not have made the journey if the service had not been available. - 39% would have travelled by ferry and car/rail/bus services to reach their destination - 14% would have travelled by ferry to use an alternative air service on Benbecula or Stornoway. - 9.5% would have used an alternative air service from Barra evaluate how any need for additional capacity should be met in the short, medium and long term whilst maintaining a UK-wide perspective.